3.14 Provisions, Contingent Liabilities and Contingent Assets

 3.15.4.
 Disposal of Assets

-An intangible asset is derecognised on disposal, or when no future economic benefits are expected from its use or disposal.
-Gains or losses arising from derecognition of an item of intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of such item of intangible asset and are recognised in the Statement of Profit and Loss when the asset is derecognised.
+An intangible asset is derecognized on disposal, or when no future economic benefits are expected from its use or disposal.
+Gains or losses arising from derecognition of an item of intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of such item of intangible asset and are recognized in the Statement of Profit and Loss when the asset is derecognized.

 3.15.5.
 Intangible Assets under Development